Dedekind561/They-work-for-who-/README.md

 ## Task 1

 * In order to create an SQL database for the MPs.
-We are going to store the constituencies, politicians and MPs in separate tables
+We are going to store the constituencies, politicians and MPs in separate tables in our database.

-* The seed functionality has been written for you: however, the queries/index.js file needs to have data in a particular format:

-* Your first task is to write the logic for the function `formatData` - which takes an array of MPs
+* Your first task is to write the logic for the function `formatData` - (in **format-data.js**) which takes an array of MPs.

 * Your function should iterate through the MPs in order to build up an array of MPs, parties and constituencies (they can then be seeded into the db);

 * `parties` should be an array of objects in the following format: